Positive cones on algebras with involution: Prepositive cones and positive cones

 (P5) follows from the fact that $P\not\in \Nil[D,\vt]$ and thus $m_P(D,\vt)>0$.

 We will see later, in Proposition~\ref{description}, that $\CM_P^\eta(D,\vt)$ is in fact a positive cone on $(D,\vt)$ over $P$. \end{ex}

 \begin{remark} Observe that $\CP$ is a prepositive cone on $(A,\s)$ if and only if $-\CP$ is a prepositive cone on $(A,\s)$.
 This property of prepositive cones corresponds to the fact that if $\sign_P^\eta: W(A,\s) \to \Z$ is a signature, then so is $-\sign_P^\eta = \sign_P^{-\eta}$.
-We will return to this observation later, cf. Section~\ref{sec:compare}. \end{remark}
+We will return to this observation later, cf. Proposition~\ref{pi-homeom}. \end{remark}

 \begin{remark} The reason for requiring $\CP_F$ to be an ordering on $F$ in (P4) instead of just a preordering is as follows: in case $(A,\s)= (M_n(F),t)$, we want the prepositive cone $\CP$ on $(M_n(F),t)$ to be a subset of the set of positive definite (or negative definite) matrices (see Proposition \ref{split-positive} where we prove this result).
-Having this requirement while only asking that $\CP_F$ is a preordering forces $F$ to be a SAP field (see \cite[p.~66]{Prestel84} for the definition) as we now explain.
+Having this requirement while only asking that $\CP_F$ is a preordering forces $F$ to be a SAP field as we explain in the remainder of this remark.

+We first recall that a field $F$ has the Strong Approximation Property (SAP) if for any two disjoint closed subsets (in the Harrison topology) $A$ and $B$ of $X_F$, there exists $a\in F$ such that $A\subseteq H(a)$ and $B\subseteq H(-a)$, cf. \cite[p.~66]{Prestel84}.
+This is equivalent to $F$ satisfying the Weak Hasse Principle, which asserts that a quadratic form over $F$ is weakly isotropic whenever it is indefinite with respect to all orderings of $F$, cf. \cite[Section~9]{Prestel84}.

-We assume for the remainder of this remark that axiom (P4) only requires $\CP_F$ to be a preordering.
+We thus assume for the remainder of this remark that axiom (P4) only requires $\CP_F$ to be a preordering.
 Let $q=\la a_1, \ldots, a_n\ra$ be a quadratic form over $F$ that is strongly anisotropic.
-Let $M \in M_n(F)$ be the diagonal matrix with diagonal $(a_1, \ldots, a_n)$.
+Let $M=\diag(a_1, \ldots, a_n) \in M_n(F)$.
 Then $M \in \Sym(M_n(F),t)$.
 Let $\CP$ be the smallest subset of $M_n(F)$ containing $M$, that is closed under (P2) and (P3).
 In other words, $\CP$ consists of all the elements in $M_n(F)$ that are weakly represented by the hermitian form $\qf{M}_t$.
 Since $\qf{M}_t$ is Morita equivalent to $q$ (via the map $g$), $\qf{M}_t$ is strongly anisotropic.
 It follows that $\CP$ is a prepositive cone on $(M_n(F),t)$ with $\CP_F$ a preordering on $F$.
 If $\CP$ is to only contain positive definite (or negative definite) matrices with respect to some $P\in X_F$, all the $a_i$ must have the same sign at $P$ and thus $q$ must be definite at $P$.
-This shows that $F$ must satisfy the Weak Hasse Principle, which is known to be equivalent to $F$ being SAP, cf. \cite[\S9]{Prestel84}. \end{remark}
+This shows that $F$ must satisfy the Weak Hasse Principle, i.e., that $F$ is SAP, as recalled above. \end{remark}

 \begin{lemma} Let $\CP \subseteq \CQ$ be prepositive cones in $(A,\s)$.
 Then $\CP_F = \CQ_F$. \end{lemma}